Trump Admin Urges US Court Not to Block Work Permits to Spouses of H1B Visa-holders | LatestLY

-Washington, May 7 (PTI) In a major development, the Trump administration has urged a federal district court not to block an Obama-era rule allowing certain categories of spouses of H-1B visa-holders to work in the United States.
+Washington, May 7 (PTI) In a major relief to thousands of Indians living in the US, the Trump administration has urged a federal district court not to block an Obama-era rule allowing certain categories of spouses of H-1B visa-holders to work in the country, saying that American workers have not been irreparably harmed by such work authorisation.

+An H-4 visa is issued by the US Citizenship and Immigration Services (USCIS) to the immediate family members (spouse and children under 21 years of age) of the H-1B visa-holders, most of whom are Indian IT professionals.

+They had obtained work permits under a special order issued by the previous Obama administration in 2015.
+It is normally issued to those who have already started the process of seeking employment-based lawful permanent resident status in the country.

 In a submission before the US District Court, District Washington this week, the Department of Homeland Security (DHS) argued that the American technology workers, who had challenged the 2015 ruling on giving work permits to H-4 visa-holders, have not been irreparably harmed by such work authorisation.